Web Designer vs. Web Developer

 Can you be both a web designer and a developer?

-Let’s put it this way — countless people are great at both math and literature.
+Let’s put it this way – countless people are great at both math and literature.
 Fundamentally, there isn’t anything stopping you from mastering both ends of the skills spectrum.
 So the short answer is, yes, you can.
+Many freelancers and solo founders wear both hats, especially on smaller projects.
 The only catch to becoming a pro in both fields is that it might take you twice as long.
+In practice, most professionals develop a stronger lean toward one side while maintaining working knowledge of the other.

 What is Web Development?